This section of the site contains information on specific scams and rip-offs. Examples include:

 Tips for avoiding internet scams

-You may come across organisations over the internet that claim to be banks or offer banking services, but which are not authorised by the Financial Services Authority (FSA).
+You may come across organisations over the internet that claim to be banks or offer banking services, but which are not authorised by the Financial Conduct Authority (FCA) (one of the successors to the Financial Services Authority).
 Consumers should exercise caution when dealing with unauthorised banks.
 You will not get the benefit of the Financial Services Compensation Scheme, nor will you have recourse to the Financial Ombudsman Service if you have any complaints.

 These 'banks' will often be operating lottery or inheritance scams.
 They inform the customer that several million pounds is being held for them, and that to get it they must simply open an account or activate the account in question, which will cost thousands of pounds in fees.